-We have audited the consolidated financial statements of City Service SE and its subsidiaries (the Group), contained in the file cityser-2021-12-31-en.zip (SHA-256-checksum:

-8ba5dc4c7f2a8f2f6361ba83a2e4ae488e8e0d5152ce7423bedd554861048d7b), which comprise the consolidated statement of financial position as at 31 December 2021, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of City Service SE and its subsidiaries (the Group), contained in the file cityservicese-2023-12-31-en.zip (SHA-256-checksum: d60c76a9e5f70bb2184fe773736d7b76147cbb05af7573b72ce4ffcbc3c63d1d), which comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2021, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with the International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.